Contact Us

 When HP announced the phase out of the HP 3000 on November 14, 2001, we at Robelle were not totally surprised.

 We had been watching the market prospects for MPE decline for years, although the 3000 continued to be one of the easiest IT platforms to develop for and operate.
 Starting in January 2001, we set as our goal to be "the best HP 3000 vendor possible", even if that meant that we would grow smaller over the years.
-In anticipation, we began cutting back on expenses (except for R&D programmers!) and simplifying our in-house procedures.
+In anticipation, we began cutting back on expenses and simplifying our in-house procedures.

 Outsourcing